microsoft/Kusto-Query-Language/doc/bag-has-key-function.md

 ---
 title: bag_has_key() - Azure Data Explorer
-description: This article describes bag_has_key() in Azure Data Explorer. ms.reviewer: afridman ms.topic: reference ms.date: 04/27/2022
+description: Learn how to use the bag_has_key() function to check if a dynamic bag column contains a given key. ms.reviewer: afridman ms.topic: reference ms.date: 11/03/2022
 ---
 # bag_has_key()